Nikitin, Alexander I.

 Position:

-Professor, Faculty of World Economy and International Affairs of the HSE University; Chief Researcher of the Center for Security Problems of the IMEMO RAS
+Professor, Faculty of World Economy and International Affairs of the School of International Affairs, HSE University,

 Publications: